calebweb3/Portfolio/README.md

 # Portfolio
 This about my personal project development
-## 👋 About Me
+##  About Me

 Hi, I'm Caleb Edibo — a passionate front-end developer in training with a background in Mathematics.
 I'm currently undergoing my SIWES (Student Industrial Work Experience Scheme) at a tech school where I’m learning how to build clean, responsive, and user-friendly websites.

 ### 💡 What I’m Learning
-- HTML5, CSS3, and JavaScript
+- HTML, CSS, and JavaScript
 - Responsive web design & layout using Flexbox and Grid
 - Git & GitHub for version control and collaboration
 - Front-end project structuring and UI/UX principles